DistDF: Time-Series Forecasting Needs Joint-Distribution Wasserstein Alignment: More Experimental Results

-Additional experimental results of varying historical lengths are available in \autoref{tab:vary_seq_len}, complementing the fixed length of 96 used in the main text.
-The forecast models selected include TimeBridge~\citep{liu2024timebridge} which is the recent state-of-the-art forecast model, and PatchTST~\citep{PatchTST} which is known to require large historical lengths.
-The results demonstrate that DistDF consistently improves both forecast models across different historical sequence lengths.
+Additional experimental results of varying history lengths are available in \autoref{tab:vary_seq_len}, complementing the fixed length of 96 used in the main text.
+The forecasting models selected include TimeBridge~\citep{liu2024timebridge} which is the recent state-of-the-art forecasting model, and PatchTST~\citep{PatchTST} which is known to require large history lengths.
+The results demonstrate that DistDF consistently improves both forecasting models across different history sequence lengths.